TaskarCenterAtUW/TDEI-nodejs-ts-ms-template/README.md

 | Typescript | 4.8.2 |

+## Starting a new project with template
+1. Clone the repository.
+2. Remove the `.git` files using the command `rm -rf .git`
+3. Add your custom code to `index.ts`
+4. Add additional code and folders as necessary.
+5. Donot modify `core` directory.

 # Build and Test
 Follow the steps to install the node packages required for both building and running the application